XertroV/MarketcoinWhitepaper/README.md

 ## Block Validation

-* Verfity all finalisations of transactions have txid in merkle tree
+* Verify all finalisations of transactions have txid in merkle tree
 * Verify PoW is valid (using altchain PoW alg with altchain block header)
 * Verify MKC hash is in altcoin block header's merkle tree
 * Verify MKC transactions and merkle tree